voxpupuli/puppet-confluence/README.markdown

 #####`shell`
 Specify the shell of the confluence user.
 Default: undef
 #####`manage_user`
-Weather or not to manage the confluence user.
+Whether or not to manage the confluence user.
 Default: true
+#####`context_path`
+Specify context path, defaults to ''.
+If modified, Once Confluence has started, go to the administration area and click General Configuration.
+Append the new context path to your base URL.

 ####JVM Java parameters####